 This peak is not in the book.
 Published June 2019

 Bear Creek Point is a remote, former fire lookout site located above and just west of the Middle Fork Salmon River in the Frank Church River of No Return Wilderness.
 USGS Bear Creek Point

-Bear Creek Point, at 8629 feet, provided excellent views of the Middle Fork country and especially offered good views into the Challis forest.
+Bear Creek Point, at 8,629 feet, provided excellent views of the Middle Fork Country and especially offered good views into the Challis National Forest.
 The likely reason for its limited use and eventual demise was that it largely duplicated what other lookouts could see—especially the more accessible Martin Mountain and Middle Fork Peak.

 Bear Creek Point can be reached by hiking up Sheep Creek or Bear Creek to a trail onto the Bear Creek Ridge.
 The former lookout lies within the center of the River of No Return Wilderness Area, and is surely one of the least accessible and visited lookout points today.
 Salmon National Forest Fire Lookouts by Bing Young 1982, Pages 18-19.